agascoig/CleaningData/CodeBook.md

 -----------------

-The script run_analysis.R searches for case-insensitive mean and std (for standard deviation) in the features.txt file.
+The script run_analysis.R searches for case-insensitive mean and std (for standard deviation) in the features.txt description file.

+The units are in standard units 'g' for the acceleration.
+Features are normalized and bounded within [-1,1].

+The prefix *t* is used to denote time in the feature names.

+The prefix *f* is used to indicate frequency domain signals obtained using an FFT.

+XYZ is used to denote 3-axial signals in the X, Y, and Z directions.

 The features extracted are reproduced here:

 1. tBodyAcc-mean()-X
 2. tBodyAcc-mean()-Y